 C allows the use of pointers to memory so that an integer pointer could be used to manipulate character data.
 This could lead to a mistake in the logic that is used to interpret the data leading to unexpected and erroneous results.

-Wait for Gabriel
+Wait for Gabriel to help analyze this

 6.37.2 Guidance to language users